 Overwatch 2 characters

 We also learnt during BlizzCon that we’ll be welcoming new Overwatch 2 heroes to the roster.
-Echo will probably come as little surprise to anyone, as they have appeared in promo art dozens of times, and was also in Ashe’s own cinematic last year.
+We expected Echo to be making her debut in Overwatch 2, but she’ll be joining us early as a new Overwatch hero.
 Sojourn, on the other hand, is more of a surprise as all we’ve seen of her is a tiny mention in a cinematic that was a tie into one of Overwatch’s Archives events.

 And there you have it, everything we know about Blizzard’s next team-based shooter – from the Overwatch 2 release date to what modes you’ll be queuing into.
 It looks like we won’t be playing it for a while yet, but we’ll be sure to update this guide with more details as they emerge.